 1. the articles were not newsworthy any longer and had no public interest in them

 2. the data was being processed for longer than necessary and had a disproportionate impact on our client, the data subject

-3. The continuance publication was in breach of our client’s right to private and family life.
+3. the continuance publication was in breach of our client’s right to a private and family life.